w4bo/AA2526-unibo-mldm/slides/04-datapreparation.md

 # Overlapping with big data and cloud platforms

 - Data *profiling* to get metadata summarizing our dataset
-- Data *provenance* to track all the transformations that we apply on our dataset
+- Data *provenance* to track all the transformations that we apply to our dataset

 # Towards the exam: examples of questions

-These are *some* of the questions of the exam
+These are *some* of the questions of the exam.

 1. Explain the importance of data transformation in the preprocessing pipeline.
 2. Discuss the challenges of data preprocessing in real-world machine learning projects.
 How can you ensure the quality of your preprocessed data?